Hi! I’m Lia. This is How Cakewalk Came to Be

 I didn’t start Cakewalk because I loved weddings.

-What began as a small, simple plan somehow ballooned into something huge.
-I don’t even remember the exact moment it tipped, it just happened.
+The initial plan was something small, contained, fun, and relaxed...
+I don’t even remember the exact moment it tipped, but it just happened.
 One decision led to another larger, more expensive decision, and suddenly I was losing sleep over the length and color of tablecloths.
-I thought often: what even is this?
-What am I doing?

 I watched friends who had similarly sized weddings planned suddenly pivot.
 Ceremonies got smaller.
 Guest lists shrank.
 Some people got married in parks, on stoops, in backyards, with just their closest people around.
 The photos were beautiful.
 The days looked calm.
 Intimate.
 Honest.